-Every spring, hundreds of volunteers pull on their wellies and head outside to help community gardens get ready for the new growing season.
-We look forward to working with groups across London in 2017 to host new visitors and volunteers discover the joys of growing food in the city.
+Join hundreds of volunteers as they pull on their wellies and head outside to help London's edible gardens get ready for the new growing season.

-School and community gardens in London are invited to host a Big Dig day on Saturday 21 April - and it's all free!
+School and community gardens in London are invited to host a Big Dig day - for free!

 Not a member of Capital Growth?

 No problem!
 Membership is free and the form takes about 5 minutes.
 Anyone in London growing food in at least one square metre or more is eligible to join.
-Read more about the network, benefits of membership and how to apply.
+Read more about the benefits and how to apply.